 The Secretary shall be responsible for the signing of corporation documents and such other duties as may be assigned by the President.

+Treasurer

+The Board of Directors shall appoint a Treasurer.
+The Treasurer will not be an officer of the board, but a delegated director.

+The Treasurer will provide monthly oversight of the financial operations and will work with the Executive Director to oversee NWNW’s financial operations.

 Section IX – Election Procedures